 Whatever the reason, if you’ve tried everything else then duplicating the ad set is a good fallback option.

 3. Change ad colors

 It’s a pretty simple fix, but you’d be surprised at how effective changing the background color of an ad can be.

-Obviously, you’ll want to choose colours that are still relevant to your overall branding and fit within your color palette.
-If your brand colors are mostly and green and white, don’t put a new ad in that’s bright red.
+Obviously, you’ll want to choose colours that are still relevant to your overall branding.
+And fit within your color palette.
+If your brand colors are mostly green and white, don’t put a new ad in that’s bright red.